vanvught/RDMnet/README.md

 ### Run the binaries

-Most of the console applications can be invoked from the command line with no arguments; however, the Broker currently requires a command line argument:
+The console applications can be invoked from the command line with no arguments to run with default settings.
+Use `--help` to check what usage options are available.
+For example:
 ```
-rdmnet_broker_example debug
+rdmnet_broker_example --help
 ```

 ## Note on Qt